 I hope the second part of Ladies and Babies will add some value to your life.

-In the above article, we have discussed the Postpartum Depression, its causes, symptoms and the treatment methods.
+In the above article, we have discussed Postpartum Depression, its causes, symptoms, and treatment methods.
 PPD patients need to talk to people about their feelings.
 This will help avoid serious symptoms.
-The baby brings a lot of happiness to your lives.
+The baby brings a lot of happiness to your life.
 Don’t let your conditions like PPD spoil this feeling.
 Take corrective measures at an early stage to eliminate long-term complications.

-Read our previous article of Ladies and Babies series here: Ladies and Babies: Part 1 – Polycystic Ovary Syndrome (PCOS)
+Read our previous article in the Ladies and Babies series here: Ladies and Babies: Part 1 – Polycystic Ovary Syndrome (PCOS)

-Next week on Ladies and Babies, we will sketch the Childhood Cancer for you.
+Next week on Ladies and Babies, we will sketch Childhood Cancer for you.
 So stay tuned!